Serious Traffic Offences in Tasmania

 Serious traffic offences in Tasmania are dealt with under two pieces of legislation; the Criminal Code Act 1924 and the Traffic Act 1925.
 Unlike other Australian states, such as Victoria where the offence of culpable driving causing death is considered separate from culpable homicide offences, this is not the case in Tasmania, although Tasmania does have the offence of dangerous driving causing death.

-Culpable homicide is an offence under s 156 of the Criminal Code.
-Drivers have a duty of care under s 150 of the Criminal Code to use reasonable care to avoid danger to human life when driving a dangerous thing like a vehicle.
+Culpable homicide is an offence under section 156 of the Criminal Code Act 1924.
+Drivers have a duty of care under section 150 of the Criminal Code Act 1924 to use reasonable care to avoid danger to human life when driving a dangerous thing like a vehicle.
 Therefore a person can be charged with either murder or manslaughter, depending on their intent.
-Under s 157 of the Criminal Code Act, the driver can be charged with murder if they intended to use the vehicle they were driving to cause the death of another person (for example, by deliberately running someone over).
+Under section 157 of the Criminal Code Act, the driver can be charged with murder if they intended to use the vehicle they were driving to cause the death of another person (for example, by deliberately running someone over).

-Under s 156 of the Criminal Code, the driver could be charged with manslaughter if there is “gross negligence” on the part of the driver.
+Under section 156 of the Criminal Code Act, the driver could be charged with manslaughter if there is “gross negligence” on the part of the driver.
 This could refer to, but is not limited to, excessive speed, fatigue or alcohol and drugs.

 As in states like Victoria, there is an alternative offence of causing death by dangerous driving.
 Under s 167A of the Criminal Code, the driver must be driving in such a manner or at such a speed that is dangerous to the public, all things considered.
 The Code provides such examples of external factors which can be taken into consideration, such as the nature, use and condition of the street and the amount of traffic.
 Under s 167B of the Criminal Code a mirror offence applies where the victim did not die, but suffered grievous bodily harm.